312 pages ~ 181 photos and maps

 Graham Swannell – Head of Design Aeronautical Engineers Australia

-But that was then.
 Life has moved on.
 Jack and Jude are grandparents now.
-Our physical forms have weakened, our confidence has been tempered, but we’ve always heard the call of the wild beckoning us to again witness Nature in all her glory.
+Their physical forms have weakened, their confidence has been tempered, but they have always heard the call of the wild beckoning them to witness Nature in all her glory.

 “Unfortunately I’ve finished reading your book.
 Because it was a bloody good read!